-We use the term Relational Dynamics to describe our approach to leadership which draws on theories and tools from a wide range of sources including coaching, emotional intelligence and contemporary research into leadership.
+Relational Dynamics draws on theories and tools from a wide range of sources including coaching, emotional intelligence, psychology, neurology and contemporary research into leadership.
 Put simply, it is the art of interaction with self and others.

-We can write business plans and marketing strategies; we can develop work systems and protocols; we can design excellent products and services; however, unless we pay attention to the quality and health of human relations and interaction, much hard work can stall in the face of even mild human dysfunction.
+We can write business plans and marketing strategies; we can develop work systems and protocols; we can design excellent products and services; however, unless we pay attention to the quality, health and well being of human relations and interaction, much hard work can stall in the face of even our mildest of human dysfunctions.

-Successful organisations and teams operate with high levels of trust, responsibility and motivation: this engenders working cultures which are productive, supportive, open and maintain healthy attitudes to ‘useful failure’.
+Successful organisations and teams operate with high levels of trust, shared responsibility and motivation: this engenders working cultures which are productive, supportive, open and maintain curious attitudes to ‘useful failure’.

-- Are self-aware, non-judgemental and can manage their emotions and the emotions of others and are therefore not afraid of conflict or making the ‘difficult decision’
+- People who are dependable, self-aware, can manage their emotions and those of others and are not afraid of conflict or the truth or making the ‘difficult decision’

 - They inspire generosity, understand the ‘greater good’, are non-judgemental, can exercise judgement well, are courageous, motivated and motivating.